buuug7/notes/css/basic.md

 ### quick example

-To animate a loading button,you could write a bouncing animation:
+To animate a loading button, you could write a bouncing animation:

 ```css
 @keyframes bouncing {